l4nos/laravel-auth0-multi-tenancy/README.md

 	Laravel Auth0 Multi Tenancy Management
 </h1>

-## This is incomplete, but the below items have been tested and are working.
+## This is deprecated now as since first creating this Auth0 improved their SDK to include comprheensive Admin API support.

 ## Intro